-In-Vitro Fertilisation or IVF is the technique in which the egg and sperm are fertilised together in the laboratory outside the woman’s womb.
+IVF is the technique in which the egg and sperm are artificially fertilised together outside the woman’s womb in the fertility centre.
 The fertilised embryos are allowed to grow for a few days before being placed into the uterus.

 Before the IVF procedure, the couple will need to undergo various blood tests and health screenings for infectious diseases, semen analysis, ovarian reserve determination and nutritional advice.

 To increase the number of eggs, daily fertility hormonal injections are given for a 10 to 12-day period.
 Scans and blood tests are done every few days to assess the growth of the eggs.
 The dose of the hormones injected may be adjusted accordingly to ensure optimal growth of the eggs.

 Eggs of the desired size are collected trans-vaginally using a special needle attached to an ultrasound probe.
 The patient will be sedated during the retrieval process to minimise any discomfort.